 - In the larger right pane, locate BIOS Version/Date.

-- Value against “System Mode” will be your exact system model.
-Note all of this, you’ll need it in further steps.
+- The value for “System Mode” will be your exact system model.
+Note all of this; you’ll need it in subsequent steps.

 Method 1: Updating BIOS Through Windows

 Navigate to support.lenovo.com and click on ‘Detect My Product.’
 An agreement will appear, upon which you should click ‘I Agree.’
 The Lenovo Service Bridge will then begin to download.
 Once downloaded, install the file.
 You may receive a warning about installing the application – if so, click ‘Install.’
 The download and installation will proceed automatically.
 Following this, the web page will redirect you automatically to your products page.

 If for some reason you can’t get the above method to work, simply type your laptop’s or desktop’s model under “Search Products”.
 Search results will appear in a drop-down below.
 Now select your exact system model in the results.

 The support page for your model will be opened.
 Scroll down a little.